MahletHailu/Lotto649Records/README.md

 # Note:

-I ignored any data from the csv file where draw number > 3,620 as the instruction explicitely mentioned to include draws with draw number 1 - 3620.
+I ignored any data from the csv file where draw number > 3,620 as the instruction explicitely mentioned to include draws with draw number 1 - 3620 only.

 # Client